World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 - Ground Water

-The water vapors in the atmosphere condense to form a cloud and fall as a rain.
+The water vapors in the atmosphere condense to form a cloud and fall as rain.
 Rainwater is the purest form of water.

 World Water Day-What is Water Cycle?